-B-

 catch

-catch with a projecting latch which is spherical
+- n. a projecting friction latch which is spherical or dome shaped

 -